rshevchuk-git/mcp/src/aws-api-mcp-server/README.md

 - `aws s3 cp`
 - Any AWS CLI command using the `outfile` positional argument

+### Security best practices

+While the examples above use AWS managed policies like `AdministratorAccess` and `ReadOnlyAccess` for simplicity, we **strongly** recommend following the principle of least privilege by creating custom policies tailored to your specific use case.
+Start with minimal permissions and gradually add access as needed for your specific workflows.
+You can also combine these custom policies with condition statements to further restrict access by region or other factors based on your security requirements.

 ## License
 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.